Tracking IOPS vs Baseline Storage Spend in RDS

 try:

-response = await session.get_metric_data(
+response = await cw_client.get_metric_data(

 MetricDataQueries=[